 As shown in Fig.~\ref{fig1}(a), the crystal structure of $\lambda$-(BETS)$_2$GaCl$_4$ comprises a conducting BETS donor molecular layer and a GaCl$_4^{-1}$ anion layer.
 This arrangement forms a quasi-two-dimensional electronic system within the BETS layer.
-Given the composition ratio and molecular valence, the BETS donor molecules are 1/4-filled in hole picture, corresponding to 3/4-filled in electron picture.
-We refer to the model where each BETS molecule is treated as a site, as shown in Fig.~\ref{fig1}(a), as the four-band model hereafter.
-Conversely, in the limit of strong dimerization of the BETS molecules, a model where each BETS dimer is treated as a site, as shown in Fig.~\ref{fig1}(b), is referred to as the two-band model.
+Given the composition ratio and molecular valence, the BETS donor molecules are 1/4-filled in terms of holes, which corresponds to being 3/4-filled in terms of electrons.
+We refer to the model in which each BETS molecule is treated as a site as the four-band model.
+This is shown in Fig.~\ref{fig1}(a).
+Conversely, in the limit of strong dimerization of the BETS molecules, the configuration in which each BETS dimer is treated as a site is referred to as the two-band model.
+This is shown in Fig.~\ref{fig1}(b).
+For comparison with the magnetic properties in the four-band model, the two-band model is justified by the strong dimerization in which the intra-dimer transfer integral~$t_\mathrm{A} \left( \approx 230~\mathrm{meV} \right)$ is significantly larger than inter-dimer transfer integrals~$\left( \approx 130~\mathrm{meV} \right)$ as confirmed by the density functional theory~(DFT) calculations provided in our previous work~\cite{Aizawa2018}.
 This two-band model is half-filled in terms of electrons per dimer.
 As shown in Fig.~\ref{fig1}(c) and Fig.~\ref{fig1}(d), the Fermi surface obtained from the four-band model consists of a quasi-one-dimensional open Fermi surface and a cylindrical closed Fermi surface around the X point.
 A microscopic theory for the SC gap symmetry suggests a $d$-wave-like gap mediated by spin fluctuations~\cite{Aizawa2018}.
-To clarify the mechanism of SC in $\lambda$-(BETS)$_{2}$GaCl$_{4}$, it is crucial to elucidate the magnetic properties.
+Thus, elucidating the magnetic properties is crucial to clarify the mechanism of SC in $\lambda$-(BETS)$_{2}$GaCl$_{4}$.

-In this study, we present the temperature dependence of the Stoner factor for spin susceptibility, calculated using several four-band models and the two-band model.
-We then analyze the spin susceptibility for selected parameter sets and discuss the resulting magnetic structures in relation to experimental observations.
+In this study, we present the temperature dependence of the Stoner factor for spin susceptibility, which we calculated using several four-band models and the two-band model.
+We then analyze the spin susceptibility of selected parameter sets and discuss the resulting magnetic structures in relation to experimental observations.